Table of Contents

 As you can see, both steels M390 and 20CV are high-quality steel that offers great Edge retention, great corrosion resistance and great toughness, and of course, they’re a bit hard to sharpen.

 M4 steel reaches the same edge retention and toughness of the M390, but it’s high carbon steel with low corrosion resistance.

 M390 vs S110V (CPM S110V)

 The S110V comes in the same level with the M390 in edge retention ease of sharpness, and corrosion resistance, but with a lower toughness.

 The S90V offers the same/close edge retention compared to the M390, but it has lower toughness, corrosion resistance, and is harder to sharpen.

 |EASE OF SHARPNESS||5/10||6/10|

-Before jumping into conclusion, we would like to remind you to check your local LAW before buying a knife in order to avoid futur problems.
+Before jumping into the conclusion, we would like to remind you to check your local LAW before buying a knife in order to avoid future problems.